DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 Multiple products exist in multiple hardware versions (due to PCB layout changes or chip shortages or hardware improvements), which can have impact on the software that can be used with the device.

 :question: *This attribute needs revision*

+### Lifecycle status

+Knowing when a device type will reach the end of its service life, alternatives can be found and purchase to ensure business continuity

 ### Manufacturer of Device Type